rob-myers/rob-myers.github.io/articles/tech-1.md

 <!-- By the way, `` `${state.viewBox}` `` amounts to `state.viewBox.toString()` which is defined in [geom/rect.js](#command "open-tab panzoom-again code--geom/rect.js"). -->

 As far as React is concerned, nothing has changed.
-Moreover if React renders the component for another reason, it'll use the mutated `state` to set the viewBox attribute (so, no change).
+Furthermore if React renders the component for another reason, it'll use the mutated `state` to set the viewBox attribute (no change).
-Why bother avoiding these virtual DOM computations though?
+Why don't we use `setState`?
 To avoid needlessly recomputing `<Grid />` and `children` whenever we pan or zoom.
 Our game may contain many elements, and we'd rather not recompute their virtual DOM tens of times per second.